 I’d like to get some feedback on an argument.
-It will go something like this.
+Here’s the rough outline of the premises.

-- Our intuitions and our ability (or inability) to imagine are contingent upon cognitive capacities.
+- Our intuitions and our ability or inability to imagine (i.e., “conceivability“) are contingent upon cognitive capacities.

-- Our cognitive capacities are contingent upon our material composition.
+- Our cognitive capacities are contingent upon our material composition (e.g., the structure and function of our brains [Assumption].

-- The content and strength of many non-contingent-truth-seeking philosophical arguments are contingent on philosophers’ intuitions or ability (or inability) to imagine.
+- The seeming truth of many philosophical premises are contingent on philosophers’ intuitions or ability (or inability) to imagine [Assumption].

-- The content and strength of many non-contingent-truth-seeking philosophical arguments are contingent upon the material composition of philosophers (3, 4 HS).
+- The seeming truth of many non-contingent-truth-seeking philosophical arguments are contingent upon the material composition of philosophers [3, 4 HS].

-- The content of a non-contingent truth is not contingent upon anything—e.g.the material composition of the philosophers who seek it (Assumption).
+- The truth of a non-contingent truth is not contingent upon anything—e.g., the material composition of the philosophers who seek it [Tautology].

-- Arguments that are contingent upon a truth-seeker’s material composition will be successful off the truth-seeker’s composition happens to be such that their intuitions and ability (or inability) to imagine can lead them towards non-contengent truths.
+- Premises that are contingent upon a truth-seeker’s material composition will be sound if and only iff the truth-seeker’s composition happens to be such that their intuitions and ability (or inability) to imagine systematically track non-contingent truths.

-- A truth-seeker’s composition will be such that their intuitions and ability (or inability) to imagine can lead them towards non-contengent truths as a matter of (evolutionary) chance.
+- A truth-seeker’s composition will be such that their intuitions and ability (or inability) to imagine tracks non-contengent truths only as a matter of (evolutionary) chance.

-- If there exist non-contingent truths, then arguments that appeal to philosophers’ intuition and their ability (or inability) to imagine will lead towards non-contingent truths only as a matter of (evolutionary) chance (7, 8 HS).
+- If there exist non-contingent truths, then arguments that appeal to intuition and our ability (or inability) to imagine will lead towards non-contingent truths only as a matter of chance [7, 8 HS].

 If you get a chance, you should check out Herman Cappelen’s book Philosophy without Intuitions.
 It’s a relatively short monograph, that has a bit too many bullet points for my liking, but it does make some interesting points about the role that intuitions actually play in philosophy.